 What should I do if there is a claim against my BMC-84 Bond?

-Bond claims must be taken very seriously, as having a paid claim on your record may not only affect your ability to be bonded now, but also in the future as well.
+Bond claims must be taken seriously, as having a paid claim on your record may affect your ability to get bonded.

 If my credit improves, will my renewal rate be lowered?